asehmi/using_chatgpt_kedro_streamlit_app/README.md

 - OCLH data is for 4 coins spanning the period June 1, 2022 to December 31, 2022
 - OCLH data is in 15min frequency
 - A Kedro data catalog of source and feature datasets is built for each coin and subsequently used in the Kedro ML pipeline
-- You can run the Kedro ML pipeline to train, test and evaluate a Linear Regression model to predict next period (t+1) prices
+- You can run the Kedro ML pipeline to train, test and evaluate a Linear Regression model to predict next period (t+1) close prices from several feature techical indicators derived from the close price and volume
 - You can visualize candlestick and line charts for the source and feature datasets, by coin
-- Locally, you can visualize an interactive graph representation of the Kedro pipeline
+- Run locally, you can visualize an interactive graph representation of the Kedro pipeline in the Streamlit application
-- You can run the pipeline nodes and the pipeline visualization from the command line using Kedro's CLI tools
+- You can run the pipeline nodes and the pipeline visualization from the command line too, using Kedro's CLI tools

+For Streamlit beginners, this aplication can be useful to learn how to:
+- Structure a multipage application
+- Use session state
+- Use widget callbacks
+- Use many different widgets
+- Launch sub-processes
+- Embed external GUIs
+- Cache data and clear caches
+- Plotly charting
+- (Check out my [gists](https://gist.github.com/asehmi) for more Streamlit goodies)

 **Note**: _This is a demo of Kedro and Streamlit concepts and the results should not be taken seriously!
-The model is highly simplistic._
+The Linear Regression model is highly simplistic._

 ## Installation